Buildings and architecture of New Orleans

-The buildings and architecture of New Orleans are reflective of its history and multicultural heritage, from Creole cottages to historic mansions on St. Charles Avenue, from the balconies of the French Quarter to an Egyptian Revival U.S. Customs building and a rare example of a Moorish revival church.
+The buildings and architecture of New Orleans reflect its history and multicultural heritage, from Creole cottages to historic mansions on St. Charles Avenue, from the balconies of the French Quarter to an Egyptian Revival U.S. Customs building and a rare example of a Moorish revival church.

 The city has fine examples of almost every architectural style, from the baroque Cabildo to modernist skyscrapers.

 Domestic architectural styles

 Creole cottage

 Creole cottages are scattered throughout the city of New Orleans, with most being built between 1790 and 1850.
 The majority of these cottages are found in the French Quarter, the surrounding areas of Faubourg Marigny, the Bywater, and Esplanade Ridge.
 Creole cottages are 1½-story, set at ground level.
 They have a steeply pitched roof, with a symmetrical four-opening façade wall and a wood or stucco exterior.
 They are usually set close to the property line.

 American townhouse

 Many buildings in the American townhouse style were built from 1820 to 1850 and can be found in the Central Business District and Lower Garden District.
 American townhouses are narrow, three-story structures made of stucco or brick.
 An asymmetrical arrangement of the façade with a balcony on the second floor sits close to the property line.